floybix/xylo/README.md

 occupy a position in space and, as you would expect, are subject to gravity and collide with other cells and the ground.
 They may bond to adjacent cells, thus forming multi-cellular structures, and may break such bonds.
-They may exert a force (accelerate) in a direction.
+They may exert a force -- accelerate -- in a direction.
 They may reproduce, either asexually or sexually.
 All these operations consume energy.

 Being plant-like cells, they generate energy from sunlight, meaning that they continuously generate energy unless shaded from